 China is buying significantly more soybeans from South American counties as imports from the U.S. dwindle amid a prolonged trade war with Washington that has lasted more than a year.

 In the first half of 2019, China imported 2.4 million tonnes of soybeans from Argentina, 10 times more than in the same period last year.
-At the same time, China’s total soybean imports dropped 11.2% year-on-year in the first seven months of this year to 46.9 billion tonnes, according to Chinese customs data.
+At the same time, China’s total soybean imports dropped 11.2% year-on-year in the first seven months of this year to 46.9 million tonnes, according to Chinese customs data.